How Much Did Obamacare Cost?

 - Raising medical deduction limit to 10 percent - $104 billion.

-Also, there were five areas where cost savings of $477 billion were implemented:
+Also, there were five areas where the ACA imposed a total of $477 billion in cost savings:

 - Reduce drug subsidies to the wealthy - $87 billion.